singhsrujan/Srujan-Demo-Project1/README.md

 # Srujan-Demo-Project1
-This is a tutotrial purpose
+This is a tutotrial purpouse.